Banking basics

 Many countries around the world use IBAN, but certainly not all.

-Most of the countries using IBAN are in Europe.
-These include countries such as Germany, France, the United Kingdom, Spain, Italy, and the Netherlands.
+Most of the countries that use IBAN are in Europe.
 Non-European countries such as Australia, the United Arab Emirates, Saudi Arabia, Canada, and Singapore also use IBAN.

 What happens if you used the wrong IBAN number?